dr-sadat/dr-sadat.github.io/Teaching/CS321/README.md

 ## Office Hours (Fall 2023)
-- Mon & Wed: 10:30 - 12:00  (BR 289)
+- Tue & Thu: 11:45 AM - 1:15 PM  (BR 289)
 - Or make an appointment (Email: msadat@bradley.edu)

 ## Background Knowledge
 - Although not required, some experience with the Linux OS will be useful.
 The virtual machine used in this class is based on Ubuntu 16.04.
-- The programming projects are based on C. Proficiency in C is not required, but basic knowledge in C is or a similar programming language is essential.
+- The programming projects are based on C. While proficiency in C is not required, basic knowledge of C or a similar programming language is essential.